Jjgu30/ai_news_rss_feed_bot/README.md

-Here is the revised Showcase Style README.
-I have removed all bullet points to prevent the grey text formatting issue.
 AI News Summarizer & Telegram Bot 🤖

 🔴 Live Demo: Experience the bot in action by messaging @ai_news_jg_bot on Telegram!